alan-turing-institute/fabmogp_paper/README.md

 You will need to have Make and Docker installed, and Docker must be running.
 This will build the image of the computational environment needed to produce the simulations (you will need an internet connection to download all of the packages).

+## Running the Simulations and Typesetting the Manuscript

 Once the build completes, you can start the container by running the command

 ```bash